-This type of lawsuit can also be brought in Michigan based on many different types of wrongful and negligent acts.
-In fact, this lawsuit can be brought for nearly any type of negligent act that causes a death of another to occur, unless there is a law, such as Michigan’s governmental immunity laws, that bars this type of lawsuit from being brought.
+This type of lawsuit can also be brought based on many different types of wrongful and negligent acts.
+In fact, this lawsuit can be brought for nearly any type of negligent act that causes a death of another to occur, unless there is a law, such as the state’s governmental immunity laws, that bars this type of lawsuit from being brought.

 Perhaps recognizing that car accidents are the most common cause for these types of lawsuits, the Michigan legislature has carved out a specific exception to our state’s governmental immunity laws to allow a this type lawsuit to be brought when an individual is killed by a government owned or operated motor vehicle.

 Lost a loved one in a car accident?
 Call now!

 If you lost a loved one in a car accident in Michigan and have questions about filing a wrongful death lawsuit, call now (800) 968-1001 for a free consultation with one of our experienced wrongful lawyers.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is the state’s largest and most successful law firm that exclusively in helping people who have been injured in auto accidents.

 Our secret?
 Our car accident attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.

 Unlike other law firms, our auto accident attorneys are never too busy to promptly return phone calls and answer questions.

 We have more than 2,000 5-Star Reviews that reflect this care and attention to detail.